zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/transaction/how-ef-transaction-works.md

-# Entity Framework - How EF Transaction Works
+# How EF Transaction Works

 ## How Entity Framework Transaction Works?